 Alison is a Chartered Tax Adviser who works closely with her clients across the firm to manage the complexities of VAT and to identify VAT savings and opportunities.

-As VAT Partner she has worked with the firm for 15 years and previously worked for Reuters, Deloitte and started her VAT career with HMRC.
+As Indirect Tax Partner she has worked with the firm for 15 years and previously worked for Reuters, Deloitte and started her VAT career with HMRC.
 Alison and her team aim to provide commercial solutions to the issues facing our clients, who are from all types of sectors.
 In particular Alison enjoys advising on property and construction matters and international trade.